auth0/docs/articles/multifactor-authentication/send-phone-message-hook-telesign.md

 TeleSign provides two different APIs for sending SMS:

-* The [TeleSign SMS](https://www.telesign.com/products/sms-api), where you need to manage regional phone numbers and short codes.
+* The [TeleSign SMS](https://www.telesign.com/products/sms-api), with which you can build and manage SMS communications and security verification processes.
-* The [TeleSign SMS Verify](https://www.telesign.com/products/sms-verify), which manages phone numbers from you, and it's available in the Enterprise plan.
+* The [TeleSign SMS Verify](https://www.telesign.com/products/sms-verify), which helps you manage the SMS verification process and is available in the Enterprise plan.

+Either the SMS API or the SMS Verify API may be used alongside Auth0 for MFA.

 ## Prerequisites

 Before you begin this tutorial, please:

-* Login to the [TeleSign Enterprise Portal](https://teleportal.telesign.com) or the [TeleSign Standard Portal](https://portal.telesign.com/).
+* Log in to your TeleSign portal (either the [TeleSign Enterprise Portal](https://teleportal.telesign.com) or the [TeleSign Standard Portal](https://portal.telesign.com/)).
 * Capture the Customer ID and API Keys from your TeleSign account.

 ## 1. Create a Send Phone Message hook